15 million ruined vaccine doses mean Johnson & Johnson will take charge of Baltimore plant

 In March, an independent advisory board at the National Institutes of Health criticized the company for using “outdated and potentially misleading” efficacy data in a press release, according to Vox’s Umair Irfan; since then, AstraZeneca has released more complete data showing a slightly lower — but still strong — efficacy rate of about 76 percent.

-Despite the EU regulatory agency’s findings, the AstraZeneca vaccine is not yet authorized for use in the US; consequently, the Biden administration announced in March that it would send AstraZeneca doses from the US stockpile to Canada and Mexico, both of which have signed off on the vaccine.
+Despite the EU regulatory agency’s findings, the AstraZeneca vaccine is not yet authorized for use in the US.
+The Biden administration announced in March that it would send AstraZeneca doses from the US stockpile to Canada and Mexico, both of which have signed off on the vaccine.

 The US mass vaccination effort is accelerating